rembik/update-iis-certificate/README.md

 If the password contains a $ sign, you must escape it with the ` ` character.

 ### Examples
-Install/update certificate in certificate store and webbindings for "Default Web Site" in IIS:
+Install/update certificate in store and webbindings for "Default Web Site" in IIS:
 ```
 PS C:\> .\update-iis-certificate.ps1 ".\example.com.pfx" -CertSubject "example.com" -PFXPassword "P@ssw0rd"
 ```
-Remove certificate from certificate store and webbindings for "Default Web Site" from IIS:
+Remove certificate from store and webbindings for "Default Web Site" from IIS:
 ```
 PS C:\> .\update-iis-certificate.ps1 -CertSubject "example.com" -Remove
 ```